 Need help developing the personalities of your characters in your book?
-These character development questions and free printable worksheet can help you quickly understand your character’s strengths, weakness, lovable quirks – and maybe even why they may not order pizza for dinner.
+These free 160 character development questions and free printable worksheet can help you quickly understand your character’s strengths, weakness, lovable quirks – and maybe even why they may not order pizza for dinner.

 Your Characters Are Not Real People, But Don’t Let Your Readers Know That